lomlo/bookmark_manager/README.md

 Write User stories/features for showing a list of links
 ```
 As a User
-So that I can see a list of links
+So that I can go to websites I want to visit
-I'd like to have them stored
+I'd like to access a stored list of links

-Write User stories/features for adding new links
+Write User stories/features for adding new links:
 As a User
 So that I can add to my list of links
 I'd like to have a list that can be updated